shivaprasaduh/shivaprasaduh.github.io/_pages/about.md

 ---
 I am an undergraduate student at the [Indian Institute of Technology Madras](https://www.iitm.ac.in).

 My main research interests are in superconducting circuits for quantum information processing and photonic quantum technologies.
 I am motivated by research works in both theoritical and experimental domains in the above fields.
 My current work focuses on the spread of information in Dual-Unitary circuits.
-I have previous worked on botht the experimental as well as theoritical aspects related to making the present generation of qubits more robust.
+I have previous worked on both the experimental as well as theoritical aspects related to making the present generation of qubits more robust.

 I hope to pursue a Ph.D. in this research field and contribute to groundbreaking research.